dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 This principle extends entity normalization with temporal and operational dimensions, creating a unified framework for design, implementation, and querying.

-### Why the Entity-Workflow Model Matters
+### Why the Relational Workflow Model Matters

-The Entity-Workflow Model addresses the fundamental challenges that have plagued relational database practice:
+The Relational Workflow Model addresses the fundamental challenges that have plagued relational database practice:

 #### 1. **Unified Design and Implementation**